-The portfolio analysis has to be applied cautiously to health care organizations because they have interdependent programs that make SSU definition difficult.
+The BCG portfolio analysis has to be applied cautiously to health care organizations because they have interdependent programs that make SSU definition difficult.
 More importantly the BCG matrix assumes that high market share translates into high profitability.
-In health care there exists a possibility of high market share and no profit.
+In health care there exists a possibility of high market share and no profit (and with some services, losses).
 For example, a neonatal intensive care unit may have high market share but costs are so high that the unit generates a loss.
 The greater the market share becomes, the greater the loss.